laothomas01/FlixsterApp/README.md

  -understanding that what match_parent and wrap_content is

 What needs to be implemented:
- -5 star rating system
+ - 5 star rating system
- -better UI design
+ - better UI design
- -exception handling
+ - exception handling
 ### Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing
 - [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Androids